jmaddington/ChatGPTCLI/README.md

 chat by typing `reset chat`
 You can name your new chat with `reset chat=myName`, although that change only matters to the SQLite file.

+This effectively lets you switch between chats if you want as well.

 ### ChatGPT version
 This script defaults to `gpt-4`.
 If you do not have access to it or would like to use another version edit this line as needed: